-Second, if workers are capturing more resources than is justified by their superior information, why hasn't the principal offered the supervisor enough incentives to report such rent-seeking activities?
-If the supervisor has not reported such activities, may it not be that the bribe offered by workers exceeds the offer to the supervisor from the principal?
-When the competitive pressure in the industry is strong, the principal will see to it that the supervisor and workers are not paid or do not receive more than the minimum incentive-compatible compensation.
-When the competitive pressure is weak, however, the principal may simply take the easy course by passing the contrived rent on to the consumers rather than disturbing the peace.
-So ultimately the principal is responsible for allowing rent-seeking activities to happen once properly defined contrived rent is found to exist.
+Second, if the workers are capturing more resources than is justified by their superior information, why hasn't the principal offered the supervisor enough incentives to report such rent-seeking activities?
+If the supervisor has not reported such activities, may it not be that the bribe offered by the workers exceeds the offer to the supervisor from the principal?
+When the competitive pressure in the industry is strong, the principal will see to it that the supervisor and the workers are not paid or do not receive more than the minimum incentive compatible compensation or be selectively eliminated from the market.
+When the competitive pressure is weak, however, the principal may simply take the easy life by passing the rent on to the consumers rather than disturbing the peace.
+So ultimately the principal is responsible for allowing rent-seeking activities to happen once properly defined rent is found to exist.